DeiSec1/DeiSec1/README.md

 ### About Me

 I'm a Computer Engineer specializing in the offensive spectrum of cybersecurity.
 My core focus lies in simulating advanced threats (Red Teaming), developing custom malware in C++, and deeply understanding Windows and Linux internals to bypass EDR/AV defenses.
-I am driven by a problem-oriented mindset, continuous learning, and the philosophy of "breaking to secure."
+I am driven by a problem-oriented mindset, continuous learning

 **Currently:** Expanding my arsenal in advanced evasion techniques and custom malware development, while actively applying Red Team methodologies.